Jordansix/Semantic-html/README.md

 Changed lines 27,28,29 to section instead of div and then changed what they were correlated to to section also cause div is not semantic.

+Changed lines with div and added section & also instead of div on line 51 & 72 I added aside"